microfan1/CROWN/README.md

 The paper detailing the methodology for the CROWN estimator is available at: [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

+The S&P 500 stocks return data is available upon subscription to the WRDS CRSP.
+Data on historical index components is from Refinitiv.

 ## 2. Required packages
 You need to download matlab toolbox RunRCode for R functions calling.